CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 Before doing a thorough evaluation of the fairness of the model, you will start by doing preliminary analysis on the [test dataset](/assets/project/student_data.csv), and run the model on the test dataset to get the accuracy of the model.
 To do so, you will need to set up a Jupyter notebook to do this, you can either:

+- Use [Google Colab](https://colab.research.google.com/) to run the notebook in the cloud.
+(Recommended if you do not have experience with Jupyter notebooks)
-- Set up a [JupyterLab](https://jupyter.org/install) on your local machine.
+- Alternatively, set up a [JupyterLab](https://jupyter.org/install) on your local machine.
 Additionally, you can use [VSCode](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) to run the notebook as well.
-- Or use [Google Colab](https://colab.research.google.com/) to run the notebook in the cloud.
-(Recommended if you do not have experience with Jupyter notebooks)
+(Recommended if you are experienced)

 It is recommended that you use **Python 3.9 or above** when setting up the notebook.